 - 1 HNC, HND, PDA and SVQ awards offered by the university are externally validated by the Scottish Qualifications Authority (SQA).
 PDAs and SVQs are linked to National Occupational Standards.
 They have varying credit values, and are placed at Levels 6-11 in SCQF.
-For more information, see www.sqa.org.uk - 2 Master's by Research degree may include up to 60 credit points through taught components - 3 Within a taught Master's degree, no more than 90 credit points may be achieved through research component(s) - 6.3 The title of an award should reflect the curriculum content of the programme, and will be confirmed at the point of approval.
-In determining the award title, programme teams should take due cognisance of sector norms and practice within their discipline, and the expectations of any relevant professional or statutory body.
-Under no circumstances may different final award titles be available for a single programme.
+For more information, see www.sqa.org.uk - 2 Masters by Research degree may include up to 60 credit points through taught components - 3 Within a taught Masters degree, no more than 90 credit points may be achieved through research component(s) - 6.3 The title of an award should reflect the curriculum content of the programme, and will be confirmed at the point of approval.
+In determining the award title, programme teams should take due cognisance of sector norms and practice within their discipline, and the

-Academic Standards and Quality Regulations 2020-21 Framework for curriculum development
+Academic Standards and Quality Regulations 2022-23 Framework for curriculum development

-- 6.4 The university may award a Scottish Bachelors Degree, Diploma of HE or Certificate of HE as general awards with no subject specified in their titles, where the normal credit requirements for such awards have been met. - 6.5 The university may offer other vocational awards validated by other recognised awarding bodies, subject to approval through appropriate planning processes. - 6.6 The university may also collaborate with other appropriate institutions to offer joint taught or research programmes, in accordance with the general provisions of its regulations.
+- expectations of any relevant professional or statutory body.
+Under no circumstances may different final award titles be available for a single programme. - 6.4 The university may award a Scottish Bachelors Degree, Diploma of HE or Certificate of HE as general awards with no subject specified in their titles, where the normal credit requirements for such awards have been met. - 6.5 The university may offer other vocational awards validated by other recognised awarding bodies, subject to approval through appropriate planning processes. - 6.6 The university may also collaborate with other appropriate institutions to offer joint taught or research programmes, in accordance with the general provisions of its regulations.